 I’ve always believed that the best way to create the perfect outdoor oasis is to take your cues from your indoor style.
 And what better addition to your patio, porch or balcony than a beautiful piece of canvas art.
 It only takes a few extra steps to weather proof canvas art, but it is well worth it.
 And with so many ways to hang objects on exterior walls nowadays, including vinyl siding clips and other outdoor hooks, your walls need not be neglected.
 So today I’ll be showing you how to weather proof indoor art for outdoor use.
 You’ll be surprised at just how easy it is.

-- canvas art
+- Canvas art

-- Mod Podge Clear Acrylic Sealer
+- Mod Podge Clear Acrylic Sealer (for canvas)

 Step 1: Seal Frame (Polyurethane)

 Spray the frame of the canvas with Krylon polyurethane spray sealer (or another you have on hand).

 Be sure to roll back and tape down any loose canvas on the back to get thorough coverage.

 If you have chosen white canvas art, avoid spraying directly on the canvas.
 Polyurethane can leave an amber hue after it dries and this will show through.
 Cover your canvas in newspaper to protect it.

 Spray the entire canvas, front and back, using Mod Podge clear acrylic sealer (or your acrylic sealer of choice).
 Make sure to follow the instructions on the can.
 Spray a second layer after the canvas has fully dried for added protection.